Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 12. The scientific name of plants, insects, microbes, etc. has been given on their first mention in the manuscript and wherever necessary.

-13. The active formulation of commercial products has been mentioned in Materials and Methods.
+13. The active ingredient of commercial products has been mentioned in Materials and Methods.

 14. All references mentioned in the Reference List are cited in the text, and vice versa.